vmware-tanzu/velero/docs/about.md

 1. The `BackupController` makes a call to the object storage service -- for example, AWS S3 -- to upload the backup file.

-By default, `ark backup create` makes disk snapshots of any persistent volumes.
+By default, `velero backup create` makes disk snapshots of any persistent volumes.
 You can adjust the snapshots by specifying additional flags.
-Run `ark backup create --help` to see available flags.
+Run `velero backup create --help` to see available flags.
 Snapshots can be disabled with the option `--snapshot-volumes=false`.

 ![19]

 ## Backed-up API versions

-Ark backs up resources using the Kubernetes API server's *preferred version* for each group/resource.
+Velero backs up resources using the Kubernetes API server's *preferred version* for each group/resource.
 When restoring a resource, this same API group/version must exist in the target cluster in order for the restore to be successful.

 For example, if the cluster being backed up has a `gizmos` resource in the `things` API group, with group/versions `things/v1alpha1`, `things/v1beta1`, and `things/v1`, and the server's preferred group/version is `things/v1`, then all `gizmos` will be backed up from the `things/v1` API endpoint.
 When backups from this cluster are restored, the target cluster **must** have the `things/v1` endpoint in order for `gizmos` to be restored.
 Note that `things/v1` **does not** need to be the preferred version in the target cluster; it just needs to exist.

 ## Set a backup to expire

 When you create a backup, you can specify a TTL by adding the flag `--ttl <DURATION>`.
-If Ark sees that an existing backup resource is expired, it removes:
+If Velero sees that an existing backup resource is expired, it removes:

 * The backup resource
 * The backup file from cloud object storage